 The housing element is a required component of the General Plan and is the only element mandated by the State of California to be updated on a specific schedule.
 For the City of Clovis, the current schedule requires an update every eight (8) years, with a deadline of December 2023.
-The Sixth Cycle Housing Element covers the period between June 30, 2023, to December 31, 2031.
+The Sixth Cycle Housing Element planning period is between December 31, 2023, and December 31, 2031.
 Most housing elements are prepared by external consulting firms with significant expertise in navigating the evolving requirements of housing element laws and collaborating with the HCD.
 To support this process, the City of Clovis entered into an agreement with Ascent Environmental in January 2021.
 Below is a timeline of key events leading to the conditional approval received from HCD:

-- January 19, 2021 Council approved consultant agreement between the City and Ascent Environmental. - January 10, 2022 Council directs staff to proceed with independent Housing Element Update outside of regional update efforts by Fresno Council of Governments (FCOG). - March 20, 2023 Council and the Planning Commission conducted a joint meeting to review the initial draft of the Housing Element and staff was authorized to submit the draft to HCD for review. - May 16, 2023 Initial submittal of Housing Element Draft to HCD. - August 14, 2023 Received HCD comment letter for Housing Element Draft. - November 27, 2023 First revised Housing Element Draft submitted to HCD. - February 1, 2024 Received HCD comment letter to revised Housing Element Draft. - May 26, 2023 Second revised Housing Element Draft submitted to HCD. - July 22, 2024 Notice of conditional approval received from HCD.
+- January 19, 2021 Council approved consultant agreement between the City and Ascent Environmental. - January 10, 2022 Council directs staff to proceed with independent Housing Element Update outside of regional update efforts by Fresno Council of Governments (FCOG). - March 20, 2023 Council and the Planning Commission conducted a joint meeting to review the initial draft of the Housing Element and staff was authorized to submit the draft to HCD for review. - May 16, 2023 Initial submittal of Housing Element Draft to HCD. - August 14, 2023 Received HCD comment letter for Housing Element Draft. - November 27, 2023 First revised Housing Element Draft submitted to HCD. - February 1, 2024 Received HCD comment letter to revised Housing Element Draft. - May 26, 2023 Second revised Housing Element Draft submitted to HCD. - July 22, 2024 Notice of conditional approval received from HCD. - October 3, 2024 Planning Commission recommends City Council adopt Housing Element.